 Together for Families (T4F) is an innovative project, where T4F staff based at Children's Centres partner with churches and community groups to provide support to children, young people and their families.

-The teams, based in Birmingham and Wiltshire, also link parents with more specialist family support to help them with physical or mental health issues, debt, financial hardship or employment problems.
+The teams, based in Birmingham, Surrey and Wiltshire, also link parents with more specialist family support to help them with physical or mental health issues, debt, financial hardship or employment problems.

 Giving Young Carers a voice